haohany/StudentUniverse-Ticket-Assistant/README.md

 StudentUniverse-Ticket-Assistant
 ================================

-A Chrome extension to help you find cheap plane tickets on StudentUniverse
+A Google Chrome extension to help you find cheap plane tickets on StudentUniverse